Search About Newsletters Donate

 Relevant experience: Appointed to seat in December 2023; former Hinds County Board of Supervisors attorney; and Jackson city attorney.

-Campaign finance: Teeuwissen’s campaign committee reported $8,400 in contributions and personal loans of $20,000 and $15,000 from Teeuwissen and his law firm.
+Campaign finance: Teeuwissen’s campaign committee reported $8,400 in contributions and personal loans of $20,000 and $15,000 from Teeuwissen and his law firm as of the July 10 deadline.
 Read the full report here.

 Statement of economic interest: Teeuwissen has income from the county court judgeship and the Mississippi Board of Bar Admissions.
 He is also a partner in a law firm and an investor in two Wingstop restaurants.
 Read the full report here.